I study cooperation across many systems in my lab including human sharing and microbial cooperation.

 Cooperation and Conflict

-In addition to studying human sharing and cancer, our lab studies a variety of other systems that are governed by fundamental tensions between cooperation and conflict.
+In addition to studying human sharing and cancer, I study a variety of other systems that are governed by fundamental tensions between cooperation and conflict.
 This includes maternal-fetal conflict in microchimerism, a topic covered in a recent New York Times article A Pregnancy Souvenir: Cells That are Not Your Own based on our review paper, and the potential role of the microbiome in unhealthy eating behavior, also covered in The New York Times article Our Microbiome May Be Looking Out for Itself.

 I am a cooperation theorist, theoretical evolutionary biologist, and cancer biologist working at the intersection of these fields.